nthai-cit/audio-steganograph/README.md

 ## 1. Overview

-This project implements a complete pipeline for **Audio Steganography** (hiding data) and **Steganalysis** (detecting hidden data).
+This project implements a complete pipeline for Audio Steganography and Steganalysis.
 It features state-of-the-art algorithms like **Improved LSB ** with content-based anchoring and includes tools for large-scale batch experimentation.

 ![System Architecture](workflow.png)